 The uncertainty in Māori–Pākehā relations in Whanganui from late 1846 led to the building of stockades near the town.
-This artwork by Thomas Collinson, from July 1847, shows the stockades sitting protectively above the small settlement.
-Most settlers, including all women and children, had already left.
+This July 1847 artwork by Thomas Collinson shows the stockades sitting protectively above the small settlement.
+Most settlers, including all women and children, had left.
 The drawing was made on the day that upper-river leader Te Mamaku and his men withdrew from their positions outside the town, ending the crisis.

 Using this item